sauce-archives/JS-Nightwatch.js/README.md

     "workers": 30
   },
 ```
+Execute all tests in parallel for a specific environment profile
 `$ nightwatch -e chrome`

 To execute multiple environment profiles in parallel, recommend configuring your CI pipeline to run each environment profile on it's own CI worker in parallel; CI Worker - chrome, CI Worker -firefox, and CI Worker - internet_explorer_edge